Tony363/api-examples/README.md

   - No, but to ensure you always have enough credits for your requests, you can set up **auto refills** in the [Payment Methods section](https://www.retrodiffusion.ai/app/payment-methods)
 - **What happened to RD_CLASSIC?**
   - We just dropped support for RD_CLASSIC in the future, please use RD_FLUX instead.
+- **How to get images at native resolution?**
+  - You can use the `upscale_output_factor` parameter to get images at native resolution.
+Set it to 1 for native resolution, or `null` for regular size.